renepickhardt/metalcon/graphityServer/README.md

 This gets done using status update templates which are XML files following a concrete syntax.

 By default the Graphity server knows only one status update template called "Plain".
-You can find this template after a first startup and you have to put all your custom templates in the template path set in the server configuration which is
+You can find this template after a first startup and you have to put all your custom templates in the template path set in the server configuration, so its path is
->/etc/graphity/templates
+>/etc/graphity/templates/Plain.xml

 by default.
 If you open the file it will contain
 ```